roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-4.md

 }
 {% endhighlight %}

-This code is modelled from the Microsoft implementation of ActivityAction<> morphing.
+This code is modelled from the Microsoft implementation of ActivityAction&lt;&gt; morphing.
 This implementation however has full support for multiple generic types.

 With this method registered in MorphHelper via the above RegisterMetadata class, changing a generic type in my InstanceResolver class now correctly morphs the internals of the activity from the old type to the new type.